suzuemayumi/ResMed-Marketing-Spend-Optimization/README.md

 Each slider also includes a **Lock** checkbox.
 Locked channels keep their specified spend during optimization, allocating any remaining budget across the other unlocked channels.

+Progress bars appear while your data is loaded and when optimization runs so you can track the current status.

 ## Data Requirements